p3r7/blog/_posts/2020-09-02-emacs-in-odd-places.md

 ## Emacs on odd hardware & software

-Emacs has in essence less potential than Doom in term of hardware compatibility due to its comparatively hefty requirements (especially in its modern versions).
+Emacs has in essence less potential than Doom due to its comparatively hefty requirements (especially in its modern versions).

 But that just forces us to take other approaches:

  - Use an early Emacs version compatible with the device
- - Use fork/clone with low system requirement [uEmacs](https://github.com/torvalds/uemacs) or [JOVE](https://en.wikipedia.org/wiki/JOVE)
+ - Use a fork/clone with low system requirements: [uEmacs](https://github.com/torvalds/uemacs) or [JOVE](https://en.wikipedia.org/wiki/JOVE)
  - Use our odd hardware as a dumb terminal connecting to a remote modern version of Emacs

-The first approach is basivally called [retrocomputing](/tag/retrocomputing/) and can be panfully cumbersome.
+The first approach is basically called [retrocomputing](/tag/retrocomputing/) and can be painfully cumbersome.
 It's only reserved to the most stubborn internet archive dvelvers.

 The thirds approach works surprisingly well as Emacs kept good support for terminal rendering[^2].